kunalkumar1275/kunalkumar1275.github.io/SABR/readme.md

 8. Vega is taken as market vega ie vega wrt Market IV (to save compute :) ).
 Model IV vega is better
 9. It helps to have a sound starting value of pho, vol of vol as the cost function may have a flat valley.
 10. Hence previous day value would be a better start for next day calibration

+How to run the code:
+1. Rn the python code, it will ask for 3 inputs: no of days, input file name\path, output file name\path
+2. Input file has data for 5 days for prices and ATM forward, so answer 5 to 1st question.
+You can put this any number but ensure to update the input file (instructions preesnt on input file as well)
+3. Input the 'input file' name as the name of input file, input 'output file' name as your choice

+How to interpret the output file:
+1. Output file has sanity check on the inputs, tab 2_Input_Sanity
+2. Calibration quality on different metrics is given on tab 7_Calib_Quality
+3. Model IV - Market IV is given on tab 9_IV_Fit_Error_bps: this shows that calibration is good for ATM and near by strikes but fails for far off strikes like ATM - 300 or ATM + 400
+4. We also check test of calibration by repricing the same swaptions from which model params were determined (tab 10_Price_RoundTrip)
+   This shows how good the market prices are implied by the model, which should be a good test of the calibration
+5. On this tab, 2nd and 3rd grid shows the error in price and % terms.
+We see that % change in prices for far-off strikes are often
+   N/M (not meaningful) as price < 0.5bps and hence large IV or % price error.
+This may happen due to low vega of these options
+6. For ex - on Day1, 1y1y has very low vega for ATM-300 and ATM+400 strikes compared to ATM and % error in price is high.
+But for   10y01y, far off strikes have vega >=45% of ATM vega and hence the calibration is better for 10y10y.
+Infact Model IV - Market IV for
+   10y10y on Day1 is <= 0,02 bps across all strikes